MerginMaps/docs/src/migrate/arcgis/index.md

 # Migrate from ArcGIS
 [[toc]]

 This guide is intended for current ArcGIS and ArcGIS field data collection tools users who consider switching to <QGIS link="en/site/forusers/download.html" text="QGIS" /> and <MainPlatformNameLink />.
-It might be helpful also for <MainPlatformName /> users looking to transfer their data from the Esri ecosystem.
+It might be helpful also to <MainPlatformName /> users looking to transfer their data from the Esri ecosystem.

 From our experience, users highlight cost savings, interoperability and flexibility when using QGIS and <MainPlatformName /> in comparison with <NoSpellcheck id="Esri's" /> ArcGIS tools for field surveys such as Collector, Survey123, QuickCapture or Field Maps.

-:::tip Getting familiar with <MainPlatformName /> Switching to a new platform can be challenging.
+:::tip Getting familiar with <MainPlatformName /> and QGIS Switching to a new platform can be challenging.
 This documentation is here to help with the basics as well as some more advanced or specific settings.

 To get familiar with <MainPlatformNameLink />, we recommend starting with the [**tutorials**](../../tutorials/capturing-first-data/).
 If there are specific topics that are crucial for your workflows, feel free to explore the documentation or contact our <MerginMapsEmail id="sales" desc="sales team" /> or our <MerginMapsEmail id="support" desc="support team" /> to get more details.

+QGIS is a powerful tool that comes with great community and resources.
+We recommend using <QGISHelp ver="latest" link="user_manual/index.html" text="QGIS User Guide" /> and <QGISHelp ver="latest" link="training_manual/index.html" text="QGIS Training Manual" /> to explore its functionality.
 :::

 ## ArcGIS vs QGIS ecosystems

 In general, ArcGIS is a proprietary software platform while <QGIS link="en/site/forusers/download.html" text="QGIS" /> is based on open-source philosophy.
 As such, it is usually not easy or straightforward to have a workflow that combines both environments.
 Nevertheless, there are, e.g., some common [data formats](#data-formats) that can be used in both of them.

 When it comes to field data collection, there are multiple applications in the ArcGIS ecosystem and also some that can be used with QGIS.
-One of the QGIS-based applications is <MobileAppName />: a project is created within QGIS and <MobileAppNameShort /> is used to collect, update or browse data in the field.
+One of the QGIS-based applications is <MobileAppName />.
+In this case, QGIS is used to create and set up a project and the <MobileAppNameShort /> uses this project to collect, update or browse data in the field.
 The most similar app to <MobileAppName /> is the ArcGIS Field Maps.

 Here is a comparison of the main components of both ecosystems: